xavierlefevre/blockchain-js/readme.md

     -   Let the miner re-arrange the list of transactions based on gas
     -   Minimum gas allowed and/or deadline before transaction failed
     -   Create a chain validator persona
+    -   Build a proper secure API: what can be called by who
     -   Handle concurrency at each step
     -   Setup a Peer-to-peer process
+    -   Explore contract execution like Ethereum

 ## Sources